vicdolean/domain-decomposition-notes/intro-motivation.md

-# Lecture 1: Introduction and Motivation — The Need for Domain Decomposition
+# Introduction and Motivation — The Need for Domain Decomposition

 ## Electromagnetic Wave Propagation in Heterogeneous Media